ibm-cloud-docs/Cloudant/api/advanced_replication.md

 To determine the status of replication by using the replication scheduler, send a `GET` request to the `/_scheduler/docs` endpoint.

-#### Example of using HTTP to get the replication status from the replication scheduler
+See the example of using an HTTP command to get the replication status from the replication scheduler:

 ```http
 GET /_scheduler/docs HTTP/1.1